CU-DBMI/set-website/_posts/2023-10-04-Data-Quality-Checks.md

 ---
-title: "Tip of the Week: Data Quality Checks"
+title: "Tip of the Week: Data Quality Checks and Validation Testing"
 author: dave-bunten
 tags:
   - tip-of-the-week